junaru/out-xhtml-portal/README.md

 ## Why ?

-So while hiking i dont need a smartphone and powerbank and still get weather forecasts via $15 feature phone (alcatel 1066d) that weights 60 grams.
+So while hiking i can check weather forecasts and news via a $15 WAP 2.0 capable featurephone.

 ##  Requierments